nrsiward/test1/README.md

 [sudo] pip install [--user] fontmake

-If you want to isolate all the libraries fontmake needs, you can install it in a virtual environment and run this script there
+If you want to isolate all the libraries fontmake needs, you can install it in a virtual environment and run this script there.